Table of Contents

 Lastly, you can lessen the painful side effects of purging by taking good care of your skin.
-Go for a mild cleanser, apply moisturizer generously every day, and don’t pile on any harsh skin care products to your routine.
+Go for a mild cleanser to wash your face, apply moisturizer generously every day, and don’t pile on any harsh skin care products to your routine.
 While your purging won’t magically go away, you’ll be keeping your skin healthy in other areas when you treat it with, well, care!

 Purging is no walk in the park, but it is kind of a necessary evil.
 In this case, it gets worse before it gets better.
 But trust the process.
 You’ll see wonderful results to come out of that purging in no time.